jpchSubzero/tartaro/README.md

 ## Ionic Storage
 Storage is an easy way to store key/value pairs and JSON objects.
 Storage uses a variety of storage engines underneath, picking the best one available depending on the platform.
 [Leer más](https://ionicframework.com/docs/v3/storage/)

+# Errores
+### npm ERR!
+Could not resolve dependency: npm ERR! peer jasmine-core@">=3.7.1" from karma-jasmine-html-reporter@1.6.0
+Open the folder you create with ng new and open the package.json file.
+In devDependencies change the version of "jasmine-core" 3.6.0 to 3.7.1 and "karma-jasmine-html-reporter" from 1.5.0 to 1.6.0 and save it.
+Then go back to Terminal and go to your project and run npm install.
+Now it works and you can run ng serve.
+[Leer más](https://stackoverflow.com/questions/67433893/unable-to-resolve-dependency-tree-error-for-creating-new-angular-project)